 Amory B. Lovins, Cofounder, Chief Scientist of RMI and Chairman Emeritus

 Snowmass, Colorado.
 MA, Oxford (by special resolution), twelve honorary doctorates; physicist, author, consultant.
 (Full bio)

-Boulder, Colorado.
-B.A., Politics and Economics, and B.S., Business Administration, magna cum laude, Washington and Lee University.
-Currently Founder and Managing Partner of Vision Ridge Partners, L.L.C. which aims to develop financially viable solutions to the global climate crisis.
+Reuben Munger is currently Founder and Managing Partner of Vision Ridge Partners, L.L.C. which aims to develop financially viable solutions to the global climate crisis.
 Mr. Munger was a co-founder and CEO of Bright Automotive, Inc a fleet focused electric vehicle company.
 He was formerly a Managing Director at The Baupost Group, L.L.C., a $25 billion investment firm.
 Founding member of the Electrification Coalition, Director of the Stand for Children Leadership Center and the Energy Systems Network.
+Reuben holds a B.A. in Politics and Economics and B.S., Business Administration, magna cum laude from Washington and Lee University.

 Martha C. Pickett, Managing Director and General Counsel of RMI